-- senior to the Partnership's common units and to each other class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is not expressly made senior to or pari passu with the Preferred Units as to the payment of distributions; - pari passu with any class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is not expressly made senior or subordinated to the Preferred Units as to the payment of distributions; - · junior to all of the Partnership's existing and future indebtedness (including (i) indebtedness outstanding under the TRP Revolver, (ii) the Partnership's 5% Notes, the Partnership's 41⁄2% Notes, the Partnership's 61⁄2% Notes, the Partnership's 61⁄2% Senior Notes due 2021, the Partnership's 61⁄2% Senior Notes due 2022, the Partnership's 51⁄2% Senior Notes due 2023, the Partnership's 61⁄2% Senior Notes and (iii) indebtedness outstanding under the Partnership's Securitization Facility and other liabilities with respect to assets available to satisfy claims against us); and - junior to each other class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is expressly made senior to the Preferred Units as to the payment of distributions.
+- senior to our common units and to each other class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is not expressly made senior to or pari passu with the Preferred Units as to the payment of distributions; - pari passu with any class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is not expressly made senior or subordinated to the Preferred Units as to the payment of distributions; - junior to all of our existing and future indebtedness (including (i) indebtedness outstanding under our senior secured credit facility, (ii) our 5% Notes, our 41⁄2% Notes, our 61⁄2% Notes, our 61⁄2% Senior Notes due 2021, our 61⁄2% Senior Notes due 2022, our 51⁄2% Senior Notes due 2023, our 41⁄2% Senior Notes due 2023 and our 61⁄2% Notes and (iii) indebtedness outstanding under our Securitization Facility and other liabilities with respect to assets available to satisfy claims against us; and - junior to each other class or series of Partnership interests or other equity securities established after the original issue date of the Preferred Units that is expressly made senior to the Preferred Units as to the payment of distributions.

-At any time on or after November 1, 2020, the Partnership may redeem the Preferred Units, in whole or in part, from any source of funds legally available for such purpose, by paying \$25.00 per unit plus an amount equal to all accumulated and unpaid distributions thereon to the date of redemption, whether or not declared.
-In addition, the Partnership (or a third party with its prior written consent) may redeem the Preferred Units following certain changes of control, as described in the Partnership Agreement.
-If the Partnership (or a third party with its prior written consent) does not exercise this option, then the holders of the Preferred Units have the option to convert the Preferred Units into a number of common units per unit as set forth in the Partnership Agreement.
-If the Partnership (or a third party with its prior written consent) exercises its redemption rights relating to any Preferred Units, the holders of those Preferred Units will not have the conversion right described above with respect to the Preferred Units called for redemption.
-Holders of Preferred Units will have no voting rights except for certain exceptions set forth in the Partnership Agreement.
+At any time on or after November 1, 2020, we may redeem the Preferred Units, in whole or in part, from any source of funds legally available for such purpose, by paying \$25.00 per unit plus an amount equal to all accumulated and unpaid distributions thereon to the date of redemption, whether or not declared.
+In addition, we (or a third party with our prior written consent) may redeem the Preferred Units following certain changes of control, as described in our Partnership Agreement.
+If we do not (or a third party with our prior written consent does not) exercise this option, then the holders of the Preferred Units have the option to convert the Preferred Units into a number of common units per Preferred Unit as set forth in our partnership agreement.
+If we exercise (or a third party with our prior written consent exercises) our redemption rights relating to any Preferred Units, the holders of those Preferred Units will not have the conversion right described above with respect to the Preferred Units called for redemption.
+Holders of Preferred Units have no voting rights except for certain exceptions set forth in our Partnership Agreement.

-As of December 31, 2015, the Partnership has paid \$1.5 million in distributions to its preferred unitholders.
+As of December 31, 2015, we have paid \$1.5 million in distributions to our preferred unitholders.